 If you are getting divorced and one of you is pregnant, talk to a lawyer right away.
 The Queenan Law Firm’s Dallas lawyer for divorce while pregnant can help with your divorce case and help negotiate or fight for child custody rights and other rights and protections in your case.
-For a free case consultation with our lawyers, call us today at (817) 476-1797.
+For a case consultation with our lawyers, call us today at (817) 476-1797.

 Getting Divorced While Pregnant in Dallas